SOTETO/heureka/readme.md

 ## Configuration files
 There are several configuration files to make the MS-architecture more save:

-### Best practice for DEV configuration
-1. Setup the required git repositories for your new MS
-2. Optional: Add the repositories to the `git-setup.cfg`, if it becomes part of MS-DROPS or an infrastructure system
-3. Change the database configurations in `.docker-conf/mode_dev/.env`
-4. Add an nginx upstream for your local new MS in `.docker-conf/mode_dev/nginx/pool2.upstream` (see new or arise and drops as an example)
-5. Add new locations to the nginx `.docker-conf/mode_dev/nginx/location.pool` file (using the new upstreams).

-### Best practice for PROD configuration
-1. Change the database configurations in `.docker-conf/mode_prod/.env`
-2. Change the application secrets of drops (`.docker-conf/mode_prod/drops/application.conf`) and dispenser (`.docker-conf/mode_prod/dispenser/application.conf`)
-3. Change the server name (`localhost`) in `.docker-conf/mode_prod/nginx/default.conf`
-4. Add an SSH config (on Port 443)

 ### Docker compose configuration
 - `base.yml`